 It’s important to note that moderation is key when it comes to exercise and immune health.
 Intense or prolonged exercise can temporarily suppress the immune system, so finding a balance and avoiding overtraining is crucial.
 Engaging in regular, moderate-intensity exercise, such as brisk walking, cycling, or swimming, can provide the greatest immune-boosting benefits.
 As always, it’s recommended to consult with a healthcare professional before starting any new exercise routine, especially if you have pre-existing health conditions.

-According to a study published in Frontiers in Immunology, regular physical activity can help the body fight off infections by enhancing the function of immune cells (1).
-Exercise can also clear out bacteria, viruses, and other harmful particles from the respiratory system, as reported in a study published in Progress in Molecular Biology and Translational Science (2).
-Chronic inflammation can weaken the immune system, but regular exercise has been shown to reduce inflammation by promoting the production of anti-inflammatory cytokines, according to a study published in Brain, Behavior, and Immunity (3).
+According to a recent study, regular physical activity can help the body fight off infections by enhancing the function of immune cells.
+Exercise can also clear out bacteria, viruses, and other harmful particles from the respiratory system.
+Chronic inflammation can weaken the immune system, but regular exercise has been shown to reduce inflammation by promoting the production of anti-inflammatory cytokines.

 Campbell, J. P., & Turner, J. E. (2018).
 Debunking the Myth of Exercise-Induced Immune Suppression: Redefining the Impact of Exercise on Immunological Health Across the Lifespan.